Fast track your treatment

 ESWT treatment is not normally suitable for patients who:

-The treatment is administered in the outpatients department, as such you will be able to go home straight away.
-If you are experiencing any pain or discomfort you can take over-the-counter painkillers (however you should not take any anti-inflammatory medications or apply ice as this can reduce the effects of the treatment).
+If you are experiencing any pain or discomfort, you can take over-the-counter painkillers (however, you should not take any anti-inflammatory medications or apply ice as this can reduce the effects of the treatment).